ukiw200/challenges-23-24/security-challenges/03-cyberkillchain/03-06-commandandcontrol/description.md

 The knowledge and understanding of C2 infrastructure are essential for both offensive (ethical hacking, penetration testing) and defensive (cybersecurity) purposes.

-On this page (https://thedfirreport.com/2023/02/06/collect-exfiltrate-sleep-repeat/), you can find a detailled report of a cyber security incident, which has been occurring since August 2022.
+On this page (https://thedfirreport.com/2023/02/06/collect-exfiltrate-sleep-repeat/), you can find a detailed report of a cyber security incident, which has been occurring since August 2022.
 Read the report and try to understand the concepts we have seen.

+## Challenge

+Create a solution.txt file in this directory.
+It will eventually consist of 12 lines.

 Answer the following questions:

-- What APT was behind the incident?
+- Line 1: What APT was behind the incident?
 We need the MITRE ID of this APT Group:
-- What was most likely the delivery method of the malicous Word file?
+- Line 2: What was most likely the delivery method of the malicous Word file?
 We need the Mitre Technique ID:
-- When parsing the Macro, what was the first suspicious behavior dectected?
+- Line 3: When parsing the Macro, what was the first suspicious behavior dectected?
 We need the exact wording as mentioned in the output:
-- Sysmon is a tool available in the Microsoft ... (enter the useful toolset we already mentioned in this challenge that contains Sysmon as well):
+- Line 4: Sysmon is a tool available in the Microsoft ... (enter the useful toolset we already mentioned in this challenge that contains Sysmon as well):
-- What sysmon event ID notified us about the creation of Script.ps1 file?
+- Line 5: What sysmon event ID notified us about the creation of Script.ps1 file?
-- What's the name of the first scheduled task created to obtain persistence? (one word, contains upper and lower case letters as mentioned in the report)
+- Line 6: What's the name of the first scheduled task created to obtain persistence? (one word made up of two words, mentioned in the report)
-- what's the name of the second scheduled task created? (one word, contains upper and lower case letters as mentioned in the report)
+- Line 7: what's the name of the second scheduled task created? (one word made up of several words, mentioned in the report)
-- For discovering the current state of the victim's antivirus product, what command is executed (hint: powershell command)?
+- Line 8: For discovering the current state of the victim's antivirus product, what command is executed (hint: powershell command)?
-- (this line does not generate an answer line in your solution.txt file) Run this command on your own laptop/pc to see if your antivirus is working correctly and up-to-date.
+- (do not include this in your solution.txt file) Run this command on your own laptop/pc to see if your antivirus is working correctly and up-to-date.
-- How did the attackers grab the data (we need the generic name for this type of maware, all lowercases):
+- Line 9: How did the attackers grab the data (we need the generic name for this type of maware):
-- What's the full Mitre Technique ID for this activity?
+- Line 10: What's the full Mitre Technique ID for this activity?
-- Data was sent (exfiltrated) to the C2 server at this IP address:
+- Line 11: Data was sent (exfiltrated) to the C2 server at this IP address:
-- What's the full Mitre Technique ID for this activity?
+- Line 12: What's the full Mitre Technique ID for this activity?